sarahc-dev/CV/README.md

 ## 👩🏼‍💻 About Me

-With over 15 years experience in financial services, I worked as a contracted analyst for a 'Big 4' consulting firm providing specialised solutions on complex large scale remediation projects.
-Driven by a passion for problem solving and a desire to combine technical knowledge with creative, innovative solutions, I was looking for a career change into something I could feel excited about and, although the journey here has not been linear, I can say I have found that.
-I find the inherent challenges in software development both intellectually stimulating and incredibly rewarding and I love that there are communities of passionate, curious people to be part of.
+With over 15 years experience in financial services, I worked in quality assurance and then as an analyst for a 'Big 4' consulting firm providing specialised solutions on a variety of complex large-scale remediation projects.
+Fueled by a passion for problem-solving and delivering customer value, I have embarked on a career transition.
+I sought a career where I could combine technical expertise with creative, innovative solutions, aspiring to make a meaningful impact.
+I find the inherent challenges in software development both stimulating and rewarding and I love that there are communities of passionate, curious people to be a part of.
 I have recently graduated from Makers Academy where I deepened my understanding of software development principles and improved upon my self-taught skillset.
-During my time at Makers, I learned to produce clean, test-driven code, engaged in pair-programming to work efficiently and effectively, and collaborated as part of agile teams to build working software that we could be proud of.
+During my time at Makers, I learned to produce clean, test-driven code, engaged in pair-programming to work efficiently and effectively, and collaborated as part of agile teams to build working software that we were proud to present.

 ## 🛠 Projects